Valrico church of Christ

 Shane’s example was this beautiful reality was the following:

-A little side note: If your congregation is looking at floorplans for a large building, call Valrico and ask about their design.
+Very much a side note: If your congregation is looking at floor plans for a large building, call Valrico and ask about their design.
 It is modern and gorgeous without being too showy.
-It was also smart that they opted for chairs rather than pews --- more flexibility for seating arrangements unique to various teaching situations makes a lot of sense.
-I found them to be as comfortable as a pew and roomy enough for a young child to catch some good ZZZ’s.
-And if there’s ever a Miss America Pageant for church buildings, I’d like to nominate this church house built about a year ago for this great congregation.
-Their church building even smelled fabtasmic --- like Miss America was already in the building.
+It was also smart that they opted for chairs rather than pews — which makes a lot of sense because it offers more flexibility for seating arrangements unique to various teaching situations.
+I found them to be as comfortable as a pew and roomy enough for a young child to catch some good z’s.
+And if there’s ever a Miss America Pageant for church buildings (heaven forbid), I’d like to nominate this gorgeous church house built about a year ago for this great congregation.
+Their church building even smelled fabtasmic — like Miss America was already in the building.

 Valrico Church of Christ